Kong/docs.konghq.com/app/plugins/ldap-authentication.md

       required: false
       default: "`false`"
       value_in_examples: true
-      description: An optional boolean value telling the plugin to hide the credential to the upstream API server.
+      description: An optional boolean value telling the plugin to hide the credential to the upstream server.
 It will be removed by Kong before proxying the request.
     - name: ldap_host
       required: true
       default: